-The 2023 IPL starts on Friday 31st March when defending champions Gujarat Titans take on Chennai Super Kings in Ahmedabad and the final will be held on Sunday 28th May.
+The 2024 IPL will begin on Friday 29th March and the final will be held on Sunday 26th May.

 Each of the 10 Indian Premier League franchises has their own home ground and some of the most iconic cricket stadiums in India play host to IPL matches each season.

-Mumbai Indians are based at the Wankhede Stadium, Kolkata Knight Riders play at Eden Gardens and Gujarat Titans welcome visiting teams to the 132,000-capacity Narendra Modi Stadium in Ahmedabad, which was the venue for the 2022 final.
+Current champions Chennai Super Kings play at the M A Chidambaram Stadium, Kolkata Knight Riders play at Eden Gardens and Gujarat Titans welcome visiting teams to the 132,000-capacity Narendra Modi Stadium in Ahmedabad, which was the venue for the 2022 and 2023 finals.

-In 2023 Rajasthan Royals will divide their home fixtures between Jaipur and Guwahati while Punjab Kings are playing in Mohali and Dharamshala.
+In 2023 Rajasthan Royals divided their home fixtures between Jaipur and Guwahati while Punjab Kings played in Mohali and Dharamshala.

 The 2009 tournament was held in South Africa and Dubai staged the IPL finals in 2020 and 2021.

-After the expansion of the Indian Premier League to 10 teams in 2022, the franchises are split into two groups for the league stage of the competition.
+The Indian Premier League was expanded to 10 teams in 2022 with the franchises split into two groups for the league stage of the competition.

 The top four teams in the league table qualify for the end-of-season play-offs.